Who is Buddha? Origin, history and significance in Buddhism

 - and proof that it is possible to transform one's perception of life through inner discipline.

-This is also why her image has become universal: even outside of religion, she is often perceived as a symbol of peace and balance .
+This is also why his figure has become universal: even outside of religion, he is often perceived as a symbol of peace and balance.

-The historical Buddha is most often identified as Siddhartha Gautama.
-He is believed to have been born around 2,500 years ago in a region located between present-day India and Nepal.
+The historical Buddha is most often identified with Siddhartha Gautama.
+He was born about 2,500 years ago in a region between present-day India and Nepal.

-According to tradition, Siddhartha grew up in a sheltered environment, enjoying a comfortable life.
-The idea is not to recount a "magical" legend, but to understand an essential point:
+According to tradition, Siddhartha grew up in a protected environment, leading a comfortable life.
+The idea is not to tell a "magical" legend, but to understand an essential point:

-His transformation begins the moment he discovers human reality.
+his transformation begins when he discovers human reality.

-Buddhist texts summarize this realization through several significant encounters: illness, old age, death — in other words, everything that cannot be avoided or controlled in the long term.
+Buddhist texts represent this awakening through several striking encounters: illness, old age, death — in other words, everything that cannot be avoided or controlled in the long term.

-From there, he seeks a simple and radical answer:
+From then on, he sought a simple and radical answer:

 An inner quest rather than an escape

-Siddhartha leaves his royal life to pursue a spiritual quest.
-This approach is often misunderstood: it is not a rejection of the world, but an attempt to understand the workings of the mind.
+Siddhartha left his royal life to pursue a spiritual quest.
+This approach is often misunderstood: it is not a rejection of the world, but an attempt to understand the mechanics of the mind.

-He experimented with various practices, including forms of deprivation and asceticism.
+He experimented with different practices, including forms of deprivation and asceticism.
 Over time, he arrived at a central idea of Buddhism:

-After years of practice, Siddhartha attained what tradition calls enlightenment, often associated with meditation under the Bodhi tree.
+After years of practice, Siddhartha reached what tradition calls enlightenment, often associated with meditation under the Bodhi tree.

 Enlightenment is not presented as a supernatural power.
 In the Buddhist mind, it is rather: